Overton77/Overton77/README.md

 # John Overton (@Overton77)

-Full-Stack Software Engineer focused on **backend systems, cloud-native pipelines, and AI-integrated products**.
+Full-Stack Software Engineer focused on **client web applications, backend systems, cloud-native pipelines, and AI-integrated products**.

 I build modern platforms that ingest unstructured data, transform it into structured knowledge, and expose it through APIs, agents, and user-facing applications — with a strong interest in **LLM/ML-assisted software**.